Mobile only index & AMP, a mobile friendly site is now a must

-- Google will be introducing a mobile only index in the next few months, this will be the primary index with the desktop index becoming a less frequently updated secondary
+- Google will be introducing a mobile only index in the next few months

 - Google is rewarding websites that implement AMP with high rankings

 - AMP implementations may result in the loss of Google Analytics data

 - You don’t need a separate XML sitemap for AMP pages, the rel=”amphtml” link is enough

 Back in 2015, Google made a bold statement with its mobile friendly update, dubbed ‘Mobilegeddon’, and then again with the subsequent update in 2016.
 Towards the end of 2015, Google’s Gary Illyes also stated that the company was experimenting with a mobile only index to handle the desktop only index issues when forming mobile search results.